bcoin-org/bcoin-org.github.io/guides-markdown/swaps.md

 ## Using the blockchain to communicate

-Remember part of the swap protocol involves Alice revealing her secret value to Bob.
+Remember, part of the swap protocol involves Alice revealing her secret value to Bob.
 That is done on the blockchain, so Bob needs to watch the chain for Alice's redemption transaction and pull the secret value out of it somehow.
 Since we know the exact structure of Alice's [input script](#scripts) we can expect her secret to be the second value in the script.